-Hypertrophic cardiomyopathy (HCM) is very common and can affect people of any age.
+Hypertrophic cardiomyopathy (HCM) can affect people of any age.
 It affects men and women equally.
 It is a common cause of sudden cardiac arrest in young people, including young athletes.

 Sometimes the septum, the wall that divides the left and right sides of the heart, thickens and bulges into the left ventricle.
 This can block blood flow out of the left ventricle.
 Then the ventricle must work hard to pump blood.
 Symptoms can include chest pain, dizziness, shortness of breath, or fainting.